petroemil/Rx.Book/Draft.md

 Throttling, distinct check and race condition handling are more complicated tasks to implement.
 By their nature they will filter out some of the requests, not returning anything for them.
 There won't be a 1:1 connection between the requests and responses, there will be more requests than responses.

-Throttling will let you request suggestions as frequently as you want, but internally it will only issue a request (and produce any kind respnse) after the user haven't touched the keyboard for half second.
+Throttling will let you request suggestions as frequently as you want, but internally it will only issue a request (and produce any kind response) after the user haven't touched the keyboard for half second.

 Yet again, for the distinction check, you can requests suggestions as many times as you want, but internally it will only send the request through if it's different than the previous request.